Application for trail-o punching and timed control operation

 • All changes can be revoked using the Restore button.

-• The whole record can be also irrevocably deleted by the Remove button.
+• The entire record can also be permanently deleted using the Remove button.

 • The only way to exit this dialog after making some changes is to press the Save button.